yannham/mechaml/README.md

 * Handle cookies, headers and redirections
 * Use a web proxy **(soon to be implemented)**

-Mechaml is built on top of existing libraries that alreay provides most of the interesting features : [Cohttp](https://github.com/mirage/ocaml-cohttp) and [Lwt](https://github.com/ocsigen/lwt) for asynchronous I/O and HTTP handling and [Lambdasoup](https://github.com/aantron/lambda-soup) to parse HTML.
-It provides a simple interface that handles the interactions between these and add a few other features.
+Mechaml is built on top of existing libraries that alreay provide most of the interesting features : [Cohttp](https://github.com/mirage/ocaml-cohttp) and [Lwt](https://github.com/ocsigen/lwt) for asynchronous I/O and HTTP handling, and [Lambdasoup](https://github.com/aantron/lambda-soup) to parse HTML.
+It provides an interface that handles the interactions between these and add a few other features.

 ## Overview